 The longevity of the BB glow results is 4-8 months, depending primarily on how many sessions you got in the series – the more sessions, the longer they’ll last.
 They may even last out longer.

 The pigments implemented are supposed to stay very close to the surface of the skin, and fade away after some time.
-The body breaks them down and extracts them, but the skin’s natural turnover cycle also greatly contributes to the fading.
+The skin’s natural turnover cycle also greatly contributes to the fading.

 The longevity also depends on your skincare routine.
 If you often use anti-aging or chemical peel products, or do mechanical peels often, the results can disappear faster.